-The following are the Funds' and Portfolios' non-fundamental operating policies that may be changed by the Board of Directors of the Company and the Board of Trustees of the Trust, respectively, without shareholder approval.
+The following are the Portfolios' non-fundamental operating policies that may be changed by the Board of Trustees of the Trust, without shareholder approval.

-- 1. The Internet Fund/Portfolio, and the Small Cap Opportunities Fund/Portfolio will not make any changes in their respective investment policies of investing at least 80% of net assets in the investments suggested by a Fund's/Portfolio's name without first providing the Fund's/Portfolio's shareholders with at least 60 days' prior notice. - 2.
-The Multi-Disciplinary Income Fund/Portfolio will not invest more than 15% of the value of its total assets in illiquid investments, restricted securities, and other securities for which market quotations are not readily available.
-This policy shall not be deemed violated to the extent that the Multi-Disciplinary Income Fund invests all of its investable assets in the Multi-Disciplinary Income Portfolio.
+- 1. The Internet Portfolio and Small Cap Opportunities Portfolio will not make any changes in their respective investment policies of investing at least 80% of its net assets in the investments suggested by the Portfolio's name without first providing the Portfolio's shareholders with at least 60 days' prior notice. - 2.
+The Multi-Disciplinary Income Portfolio will not invest more than 15% of the value of its total assets in illiquid investments, restricted securities, and other securities for which market quotations are not readily available.